-Configuration project, which may be implemented consistent with the provisions of Section 13.3 of this SP.
-The conceptual site plans depict the lot layout and locations for each of the proposed parks, including the parks designated as retention basins (Park-J - WQMP #1 and Park K - WQMP #2).
+Exhibit 7 depicts the conceptual site plan for the project, which may be implemented consistent with the provisions of Section 13.3 of this SP.
+The conceptual site plans depict the lot layout and locations for each of the proposed parks, including the parks designated as retention basins (Park J - WQMP #1 and Park K - WQMP #2).